Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Conclusion

-Future work includes extending the decomposition strategy to Gaussian kernels and investigating the adaptation of these feature selection frameworks to other machine learning problems, such as regression or clustering.
-Another research avenue is the integration of the proposed methods into the model of \cite{MARGOT}, originally developed for optimal decision trees with linear SVM splits, in order to handle nonlinear SVM-based splits.
+Future work will focus on extending the decomposition strategy to Gaussian kernels, adapting the proposed frameworks to other machine learning tasks such as regression and clustering, and integrating them into the model of~\cite{MARGOT} to enable optimal decision trees with nonlinear SVM-based splits.